chakatodd/ToddChapman/README.md

 *   Use distributed version control systems.
 Git/Mercurial
 *   Mentored associate software engineers, presented at lunch-and-learn sessions, created screencasts, and conducted code reviews.
 *   Helped build and maintain custom web framework (Toybox2) that drives thousands of ePrize promotions with millions of distinct users annually. (perl/java/mysql)
-    **   Integrated Facebook using the Graph API for frictionless participation.
+*   Integrated Facebook using the Graph API for frictionless participation.
-    **   Implemented several systems to help prevent promotion fraud including limits  based on IP address, origination of IP address, dynamic display of CAPTCHA, and  delivery point verification of mailing addresses.
+*   Implemented several systems to help prevent promotion fraud including limits  based on IP address, origination of IP address, dynamic display of CAPTCHA, and  delivery point verification of mailing addresses.
 *   Built a lightweight, RESTful service for storing configuration. (java/mongodb)
 *   Extended large code base acquired from another company and integrated with existing systems. (java/postgres/tomcat/maven)
 *   Built development virtual machine using Virtualbox, Vagrant, and Puppet.
-*   Built a service for distributing, validating, and consuming electronic codes, used by ePrize’s  loyalty promotions (My Coke Rewards, Miller High Life Extras, Outback Rewards, etc.) and  by all promotions requiring keyword of the day or alternate method of entry.
-For example  Versus ran a promotion during the 2011 Tour de France where a keyword was announced  during each day’s stage that could be used to enter a sweepstakes. (perl)
+*   Built a service for distributing, validating, and consuming electronic codes, used by ePrize's  loyalty promotions (My Coke Rewards, Miller High Life Extras, Outback Rewards, etc.) and  by all promotions requiring keyword of the day or alternate method of entry.
+For example  Versus ran a promotion during the 2011 Tour de France where a keyword was announced  during each day's stage that could be used to enter a sweepstakes. (perl)
 *   Built a highly flexible rules engine for placing limits on users and events.
 The project has a high adoption rate for use within ePrize. (perl)
 *   Reduced contention for hosting resources by implementing encrypted client side sessions.
 This allows web clients to store their own session data instead of using back end databases or file systems. (perl/java)
-*   Wrote the official Michigan Lottery iPhone app, which communicates with ePrize’s RESTful web services.
+*   Wrote the official Michigan Lottery iPhone app, which communicates with ePrize's RESTful web services.
 *   Built an asynchronous SMS gateway enabling text-to-win promotions.
-*   Pulled ePrize’s customer support organization from the dark ages by implementing and customizing an open source request tracking system.
+*   Pulled ePrize's customer support organization from the dark ages by implementing and customizing an open source request tracking system.
-*   Voted ePrize’s Most Innovative Individual 2007.
+*   Voted ePrize's Most Innovative Individual 2007.

 **Independent Software Consultant**
 Self Employed
-01/1998 – Present
+01/1998 - Present

 *   Developed an Android app that runs as a background service, turning inexpensive Kindle Fires into digital photo frames.
 *   Developed iOS App, with Facebook, Stackmob, and Heroku integration.